Java if else

 In this tutorial, we will learn about if, if - else, and else-if ladder statements of java with syntax, flow diagram of each statement and an example of it.

-In java, if and else statements are used to control the execution flow of statements based on one or more conditions, we have the following control statements available.
+if and else statements are used to control the execution flow of statements based on one or more conditions and we have the following types of if condition, including else and including with else-if.

 1. if condition